faizaan1abd/mslearn-openai/Instructions/Labs/06-use-own-data.md

     What are some facts about New York?
     ```

     Try similar questions about tourism and places to stay for other locations that will be included in our grounding data, such as London, or San Francisco.
-You'll likely get complete responses about areas or neighborhoods, and some general facts about the city.
+You'll likely get complete responses about areas or neighbourhoods, and some general facts about the city.

 ### Task 2: Connect your data in the chat playground